zonxa/seal/UsingSeal.md

 Encrypted object (bcs): 0000000000000000000000000000000000000000000000000000000000000000000d53e66d756e6472206672f3f069030000000000000000000000000000000000000000000000000000000000000001010000000000000000000000000000000000000000000000000000000000000002020000000000000000000000000000000000000000000000000000000000000003030200841b3a59241e099e8b8d9cec1d531b1e8fe4b4170433e30d9aaa9fc764201f69e589a0b2a0e65bfb279d4b25ee1ce8141812bfb785abdb05134c3958f53c2e81e7bc06e5c1f1ebd7e489b5cf652216b13e6b7c2b13da70a4a7c05c3544a1ddf703b627cb3268d74c74ead83fb827c60fa23c1d192fb8a7db50ea8721bf7c95bd1748b5ed7da6873f4a5b539cb16085e5cd174206db776c04902c7d8c02d6fa47aada89c2fa0692973a83a7a900f2b0dd7f7475e55095d0df7b0483ae1192761d368985e51d72597df02764c654536130c905a8de4a6c9169643e9dd01efab17a9200723b7d7b2ede8924cfb3687a0c41599b87bebc9d913d8eb81a2027ba8286a7b2cd9f5303b6b551fa545189e2f13cb65642b66595ca4256f42cdda2ac78af39abde06184da29131437e1417ebb35c7136d2c74b8ab9fa4147077bbcdbfafc2b05458792eefe0424fedef10247b8b3c787e7772800
 Symmetric key: e39651e5aa01949ba5174c67a2c37f58ee8217392ba2275a5789f0ac2c3540d8
 ```

+> [!TIP]
+> The encryption is randomized, so the output will be different each time you run the command, even with the same input message and keys.

 Note that the output contains both the encrypted object in BCS format and the symmetric key, that was used to encrypt the message.
 The encrypted object can be shared, e.g., onchain or using Walrus, but the symmetric key should be kept secret because it can be used to decrypt the message directly as follows:
 ```shell